Course Title: Property Law Advanced

 You will be assessed on how well you meet the course’s learning outcomes and on your development against the program learning outcomes.
 Assessment consists of:

-Task 1: Mid semester test.
-Weighting: 20%.
+Task 1: Online quiz.
+Weighting: 30%.
 Individual work: Interpret and apply property legislation to determine property ownership rights.
 CLO1

-Task 2: Court case analysis.
+Task 2: Property court case analysis.
 Weighting: 30%.
-Individual work: Interpret and apply property legislation to determine property ownership rights.
+Group work: Interpret and apply property legislation to determine property ownership rights.
 Apply principles of property law to current case studies.
 Describe the origins and evolution of Australian property law and how this impacts on current ownership rights.
 Apply property law principles to formulate and provide professional property advice.
 CLO1, CLO2, CLO3, CLO4.

-Task 3: Short answers/legal problem/essay questions.
-Weighting: 50%.
+Task 3: Property law class test.
+Weighting: 40%.
 Individual work: Interpret and apply property legislation to determine property ownership rights.
 Apply principles of property law to current case studies.
 Describe the origins and evolution of Australian property law and how this impacts on current ownership rights.
 Apply property law principles to formulate and provide professional property advice.
 CLO1, CLO2, CLO3, CLO4.

 Feedback will be given on all assessment tasks.